EuleMitKeule/inky-phat-dashboard/README.md

 To implement new layouts, `image_generator.py` can be extended with new image generation methods and `models.py` with new `ViewData` subclasses.
 New modules can be implemented by subclassing `BaseModule` from `base_module.py` and implementing the abstract methods.
+New configuration options are introduced by defining them in the `Config` class from `models.py`.